 It seems happiness comes naturally too.
 "I'm a very easy-going person.
 My daughters make me happy.
 A good-weather day makes me very happy lately.
 Obama.
 Any pictures of Obama and his daughters are uplifting.
 It's easy to be happy."

-In fact, the beautiful blonde recently signed on with IMG Models, the same agency as her daughter Ireland Baldwin.
-In the same way she boldly moved to New York as a model in her 20s to signing on as one now in her prime, Basinger believes confidence is key.
+Kim Basinger is an international screen icon with several award-winning flicks under her designer belt, but the successful actress and mother show no signs of slowing down.
+In fact, the beautiful blonde signed on with IMG Models in 2013, the same agency as her daughter Ireland Baldwin.
+In the same way, she boldly moved to New York as a model in her 20s to signing on now in her prime, Basinger believes confidence is key.

-"It was just an ongoing belief and faith that this is where I was supposed to go, where I was headed, because I had to do this thing," she told Interview.
+"It was just an ongoing belief and faith that this is where I was supposed to go, where I was headed because I had to do this thing," she told Interview.
 "It was really just an intuitive knowing, and you don't back down from that.
 I don't care if fear is involved—and there had been a tremendous amount of fear at times."

 Basinger's biggest piece of advice is to stay interested in life.
 "I'm very thankful that I've had such longevity and variety," she said.
 "There are so many things in this life that I want to do and I can't do them all.
 I know that my inbox will be so full the day that I leave the planet.
 So you try to stay interested in life and bring some kind of comfort and pleasure to others on this planet as you're going through this journey."

-Seymour says forgiveness is the key to leading a fulfilling life.
+Jane Seymour says forgiveness is the key to leading a fulfilling life.
 "Huge changes have happened in my life just recently, and I've worked hard on accepting how things are and have tried to let go," she said.
 "Shame and regret don't get you anywhere and can age you."

-While she exerts a bold confidence now, she confessed to Women Fitness that "learning to love myself was very hard; it took intention and practice."
-Her advice to other women who want to feel beautiful and confidence at every age is to acceptance.
+While she exerts bold confidence now, she confessed to Women Fitness that "learning to love myself was very hard; it took intention and practice."
+Her advice to other women who want to feel beautiful and confident at every age is acceptance.
 "Beauty is really a matter of perception.
 It's cultural," she said.
 "The dictates of society can exhaust you if you buy into them.
 Every age has its advantages and its challenges.
 Accept where you are now.
 Not tomorrow, or 10 pounds from now, or once you've done this or that.
 Now.
 Love yourself.
 It's the springboard to everything else."